Protected conversations at work – a quick guide for employees

 When you’re having the protected conversation we recommend the following:

-- Get clear details of what you are being offered – check the sums that your employer is willing to pay, whether you will be getting a reference, what the termination date will be etc. (we have a guide on settlement agreements which you can read here)
+3. Get clear details of what you are being offered – check the sums that your employer is willing to pay, whether you will be getting a reference, what the termination date will be etc.

-- Take legal advice as soon as you are able – your employer will normally pay for the cost of this under the settlement agreement offered and it will allow you to obtain an objective third-party view on whether what you are being offer is reasonable
+5. Take legal advice from specialist employment solicitors as soon as you are able – your employer will normally pay for the cost of this under the settlement agreement offered and it will allow you to obtain an objective third-party view on whether what you are being offer is reasonable